d-michail/python-jgrapht/docs/api/graph.rst

 The Graph Interface
 *******************

-.. currentmodule:: jgrapht.graph
+.. currentmodule:: jgrapht

-The main interface of the library is the :class:`Graph <jgrapht.graph.Graph>` and almost all library methods revolve around it.
-This is the default graph which should be used in most the use-cases.
+The main interface of the library is the :class:`AbstractGraph <jgrapht.types.AbstractGraph>`.
+All graph instances returned by the library follow this interface and almost all library methods revolve arount it.
+Appropriate factory methods can be used to create graph instances for most of the use-cases.
 The default graph is capable of representing various different kind of graphs such as:

  *  **directed**: in directed graphs an edge :math:`(u,v)` is a directed pair of vertices
  *  **undirected**: in undirected graphs an edge :math:`{u,v}` is an unordered pair of vertices,